bradfriedlander/aspnet-core-metrics/ReadMe.md

 This class is a middleware pipeline component that manages the Metric information for each HTTP request.

 ## [MetricBaseController](Documentation/MetricBaseController.md){#metric-base-controller}
-This is a base class for all controllers that use MetricMiddleware.
+This is a base class for all controllers that use [MetricMiddleware](#metric-middleware).

 ## [MetricDetails](Documentation/MetricDetails.md){#metric-details}
-This is an attribute that populates the "Details" property of the [Metric](#metric) class.
+This is an attribute that supports populating the "Details" property of the [Metric](#metric) class.
+The actual population is done in the [MetricBaseController](#metric-base-controller).

 ## [Database](Documentation/Database.md){#database}
 This is a folder that contains scripts to create the database artifacts used by Magenic Metrics.
 This is an alternative to using the `dotnet ef` commands.